 Located in The Cottage, the Osprey Nest offers used school uniforms and new and used PE clothing.
 The Osprey Nest is open during special times in August, September, October and May and on some school mornings just before drop-off.

 Recycle Ink Jet Cartridges & Cell Phones - Chesapeake Academy will recycle your old printer ink cartridge and cell phones (which is good for our planet!) and in return get money for our school (which is good for the teachers & students!).
 A drop-off box is available at school.

 Every other month this committee surprises the Faculty and Staff with a homemade and many times gourmet luncheon!
 As a way to show appreciation for all the teachers do for the children, parents share the duties of planning, cooking, baking, serving and cleaning up this special lunch.

 Each year everyone is invited to support the Academy through repeatable, renewable philanthropic gifts to the Annual Fund.
 Participation is just as important as the dollar amount.
 Committee members help by helping with the annual fund mailings, coming to a phonathon, or writing thank you notes to donors.

 The largest fund raiser at the Academy, the Auction is held each spring.
 Consisting of a silent auction, live auction, raffle, and a special dinner there is something for everyone!
 Each class is asked to make something for the Auction; every family is invited to participate!
-We have sponsors of the event, businesses and individuals who buy ads for the catalog or donate items, and those who attend the Auction and “Bid High and Bid Often!”
-Also included is a Fund-an-Item, cash gifts contributed for a special item for the Academy.
+We have sponsors of the event, businesses and individuals who buy ads in the keepsake catalog or donate items, and those who attend the Auction and “Bid High and Bid Often!”.
+Also included is a Fund-an-Item- cash gifts contributed for a special item for the Academy.
 Volunteers can help with planning, addressing invitations, procurement, selling raffle tickets, set up, clean up, writing thank you notes.